Faculty course offerings

 Current Trends in Engagement Strategies: intermediate micro-certificate series

 Fundamentals in Leveraging Google Workspace for Education & Microsoft 365: MS Teams for Student Engagement Accordion Closed

-This asynchronous self-paced online-facilitated workshop (approximately 15 hours expected commitment) will explore engagement strategies in Google Workspace and Microsoft 365, with an emphasis on Microsoft Teams.
+This asynchronous self-paced online-facilitated workshop (five to seven days, approximately 15 hours expected commitment) will explore engagement strategies in Google Workspace and Microsoft 365, with an emphasis on Microsoft Teams.
 Each of these collaborative technologies are powerful tool sets that can be leveraged for educational purposes.
 The workshop includes an implementation plan as part of the assessment.
 These will be offered throughout the academic year.

 Collaboration for Learning in Online Environments: an Experiential Workshop Accordion Closed